COVID-19: History

 During the early stages of the outbreak, the number of cases doubled approximately every seven and a half days.
 In early and mid-January 2020, the virus spread to other Chinese provinces, helped by the Chinese New Year migration and Wuhan being a transport hub and major rail interchange.
 On 20 January, China reported nearly 140 new cases in one day, including two people in Beijing and one in Shenzhen.
 Later official data shows 6,174 people had already developed symptoms by then, and more may have been infected.
 A report in The Lancet on 24 January indicated human transmission, strongly recommended personal protective equipment for health workers, and said testing for the virus was essential due to its "pandemic potential".
 On 30 January, the WHO declared COVID-19 a Public Health Emergency of International Concern.
 By this time, the outbreak spread by a factor of 100 to 200 times.

 Italy had its first confirmed cases on 31 January 2020, two tourists from China.
 Italy overtook China as the country with the most deaths on 19 March 2020.
 By 26 March the United States had overtaken China and Italy with the highest number of confirmed cases in the world.
 Research on coronavirus genomes indicates the majority of COVID-19 cases in New York came from European travellers, rather than directly from China or any other Asian country.
 Retesting of prior samples found a person in France who had the virus on 27 December 2019, and a person in the United States who died from the disease on 6 February 2020.

 RT-PCR testing of untreated wastewater samples from Brazil and Italy have suggested detection of SARS-CoV-2 as early as November and December 2019, respectively, but the methods of such sewage studies have not been optimised, many have not been peer-reviewed, details are often missing, and there is a risk of false positives due to contamination or if only one gene target is detected.
-A September 2020 review journal article said, "The possibility that the COVID‑19 infection had already spread to Europe at the end of last year is now indicated by abundant, even if partially circumstantial, evidence," including pneumonia case numbers and radiology in France and Italy in November and December.
+A September 2020 review journal article said, "The possibility that the COVID‑19 infection had already spread to Europe at the end of last year is now indicated by abundant, even if partially circumstantial, evidence", including pneumonia case numbers and radiology in France and Italy in November and December.

 As of 1 October 2021, Reuters reported that it had estimated the worldwide total number of deaths due to COVID‑19 to have exceeded five million.

+The Public Health Emergency of International Concern for COVID-19 ended on 5 May 2023.
+By this time, everyday life in most countries had returned to how it was before the pandemic.